ExploitTheLoop/LibKeyAuth/README.md

 ## DONOT ALTER THE NAME OF LIB ELSE WONT WORK

-To Read License fromtext file :
+To Read License from text file :

 ```bash
 std::string  ReadLisence(){